datacommonsorg/docsite/datasets/index.md

 # Data Sources

 Data in the Data Commons Graph comes from a variety of sources, each of which often includes multiple surveys.
 Some sources/surveys include a very large number of variables, some of which might not yet have been imported into Data Commons.
-The sources have been grouped by vertical and are listed alphabetically within each vertical.
+The sources have been grouped by category and are listed alphabetically within each category.

 1. [Agriculture](/datasets/Agriculture.html)
 2. [Biomedical](/datasets/Biomedical.html)